irislib/identifi-daemon/README.md

 https://www.npmjs.com/package/identifi-daemon

 Identifi daemon maintains identity and message indexes on IPFS.
+[Merkle-btree](https://github.com/mmalmi/merkle-btree) is used for indexing.

 Note: Using [identifi-angular](https://github.com/identifi/identifi-angular) is probably sufficient, unless you want to maintain your own indexes.